hloughrey/web-map-poc/README.md

 -   **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## 💫 Deploy

+As this is a POC the repo is current in my own github profile, but if you would like access thats not a problem.
+By hosting the repo under my own GitHub profile I was then able to set build & deployments to happen upon pushes to master.
+The builds & deploys are held on [Render](https://render.com/) under my own profile, but I can grant access to anyone who wants it.

+If a merge to master & the build on Render are successful then the site will be deployed to [mapaction-web-mapping-poc.onrender.com](https://mapaction-web-mapping-poc.onrender.com).
+This is a temporary solution until we can agree, if this is the sort of app MapAction are interested in & if so, where to host it.